- Home

 Objective 5: Integrated modelling of coupled human-natural systems

 Activity 5.1.
-Scaled complexity in biophysical and social modeling.
+Scaled complexity in biophysical and social modelling.

 The technology underlying ARIES can choose and assemble the most appropriate data and model components according to scale, detail, and availability of data.
-In data-poor contexts, the system adopts Bayesian belief network models that approximate the likely outcomes of physical processes through causal paths and correlations learned from data in comparable contexts.
+For example, in data-poor contexts, the system adopts Bayesian belief network models that approximate the likely outcomes of physical processes through causal paths and correlations learned from data in comparable contexts.
 When data is available, the system adopts spatially explicit dynamic models of different processes.
 This scaled complexity approach allows best response and explicit communication of uncertainty in diverse contexts.
-(Lead: F. Villa)
+The technology is networked and distributed so that data and models can be served from any node connected to the ARIES semantic web.
+While most of the global dataset will be served, for default analysis, from the Basque nodes and physical infrastructure, the network is set to grow in a decentralized fashion whereby local and regional data authorities (e.g. National Statistical Offices) can put online and manage their own nodes.
+Further development and scaling up of ARIES and its components are foreseen partially subjected to IKUR support (upgrade capacity to support users worldwide is scale up to 3,000 users by 2023 and by 10,000 users by 2026; and yearly training courses for national and international students).

 Activity 5.2.
 Bridging disciplines: from biophysical to social through agriculture and food security.

 Activity 5.3.
-Bridging scales: from process detail and agent behavior to economic and policy instruments.
+Bridging scales: from process detail and agent behaviour to economic and policy instruments.

 Focusing on both, the biophysical mechanisms of ecosystem service provision, the socioeconomic drivers of their change and their implications for human well-being, requires integrating scales from local, through regional decision-making, to the country-level accounting of natural capital, which ultimately impacts the global economic system.
 Case studies for ARIES often cut across wide scale spans in space and time.
 Such activities have prompted the development of scale-aware methods and automatic scaling of models, with explicit account of the resulting uncertainties.
 Techniques such as Multiple Criteria Analysis have also been integrated into ARIES to provide rapid and easily communicable analysis and visualization of stakeholder priorities and potential conflicts over alternative goals at different scales.
 These instruments will allow the investigation of scaling trade-offs, such as those between short-term increase in provisioning services, and the long-term loss of regulating ones (e.g. flood risk).
-(Lead: S. Balbi)
+One case study that will be tackled is the modelling of human migration as consequence of environmental change, using machine learning and agent-based modelling techniques (Led by Stefano Balbi).

 Reconciling the need for simplicity and intuitiveness with that for accuracy, specificity and dynamic resolution is a challenge.
 By adapting models to diverse social, economic, and policy contexts without overly complicating their application by decision makers, ARIES opens the highly specialized practice of modelling to non-specialists, reduces its costs and potentially expands its role in decision making.
 ARIES can be used by decision makers to target economic incentives, while minimizing the information costs of identifying trade-offs between efficient and equitable targeting of ES providers.
-(Lead: F. Villa)
+Several applications are already fully operational and other potential applications are under development: ecosystems services modelling access (for regional/sub-regional applicability – i.e. Basque Country, Cantabria); natural capital accounting and ARIES for SEEA (System of Environmental Economic Accounting - UNSD/UNEP collaboration); biodiversity (Post2020 Biodiversity framework) and SDGs indicators; conservation and restoration of critical social-ecological systems; connection of global funding sources with potential high-impact projects located in the highest priority areas defined by conservation organizations, scientists and governments (pilot project initially addressing Colombian Amazonia Forest but with the plan to scale-up over time) - IDB, ESRI, Salesforce collaboration; relevant databases semantically annotated and connected to ARIES (e.g. GEOEUSKADI).